The 10 most innovative wellness companies in 2022

 For redefining what it means to age gracefully

 For women, aging—and nearly everything that comes along with it—has been stigmatized for, well, centuries.
-Launched in 2020, Attn: Grace has taken on the mission of making over a $2.5 billion market for the aging woman, particularly the Baby Boomer cohort, by celebrating and nurturing the body that has carried her through the years.
-The wife and wife entrepreneurs behind the startup started with the often-hush-hush issues that older women face, such as bladder leaks.
+Launched in 2020, Attn: Grace has taken on the mission of making over a $2.5 billion market for the aging woman, particularly the baby boomer cohort, by celebrating and nurturing the body that has carried her through the years.
+The wife-and-wife entrepreneurs behind the startup started with the often hush-hush issues that older women face, such as bladder leaks.
 The wellness brand designs personal-care items such as high-performance liners, pads, and briefs with a sleek touch and elegant packaging (no more shamefully frumpy branding), as well as a gentle barrier cream meant for the most sensitive folds of skin.
 All of it is made with sustainable, bio-based materials in carbon-neutral factories.
 Between January and September 2021, Attn: Grace grew monthly net sales almost sixfold while attracting 71% more monthly new customers.

 9. Bande

-For recreating the bonds of sweating together, virtually
+For re-creating the bonds of sweating together, virtually

-Last year the pandemic precipitated a boom in at-home fitness, and devotees of every studio from SoulCycle to Barry’s Bootcamp took their classes virtual.
+Last year, the pandemic precipitated a boom in at-home fitness, and devotees of every studio from SoulCycle to Barry’s Bootcamp took their classes virtual.
 Suddenly, you could have your pick of name-brand workouts right from the convenience of your living room, but one key element was missing: the bonding experience of sweating it out with your fellow fitness buffs, suffering together in pursuit of post-cardio endorphins.
-Bande, launched in March 2021 as a response to the new virtual exercise landscape, seeks to replicate the “boutique in-studio experience”—the one where you can chat with like-minded gymgoers before sessions and grab smoothies afterwards.
+Bande, launched in March 2021 as a response to the new virtual exercise landscape, seeks to replicate the “boutique in-studio experience”—the one where you can chat with like-minded gymgoers before sessions and grab smoothies afterward.
 Bande lets users post messages in a virtual “locker room” or tag classmates for virtual hangouts later on; they can also “whisper” to them during workouts.
 Livestreams are all two-way (both audio and video), so users feel like they’re back in the studio with everyone else and instructors can adjust participants’ form.
 When weather and COVID-19 variants permitted, Bande introduced live, outdoor pop-up events so members could meet one another and their instructors—and livestreamed them to those who couldn’t.
-Bande offers more than 100 live classes for either a $40/month subscription or $15 a drop-in class and reports that it converts approximately two-thirds of people who sign up for a seven-day free trial.
+Bande offers more than 100 live classes for either a $40-a-month subscription or $15 per drop-in class and reports that it converts approximately two-thirds of people who sign up for a seven-day free trial.

 10. Rose Los Angeles